chipjarred/Async/README.md

 ### `Mutex`

-One unfortunate side effect of concurrent code, such as that executed by `async`, is that any mutable shared data that could be accessed by multiple tasks simultaneously must be guarded to ensure that it is updated properly.
+One unfortunate side effect of concurrent code, such as that executed by `async`, is that any mutable shared data that could be accessed by multiple tasks simultaneously must be guarded to avoid data races.
 That's what `Mutex` is for.
 You create a `Mutex` to guard some data, and then lock it before accessing the shared data, and unlock it afterwards.
-Explicitly having to lock and unlock the `Mutex` is error prone, *so the preferred way to use my implementation of `Mutex` is through its `withLock` method*.
+Explicitly having to lock and unlock the `Mutex` is error prone, *so the preferred way to use this implementation of `Mutex` is through its `withLock` method*.
 As an example, here's a simple implemenation of a `SharedStack`:

     class SharedStack<T>
     {